How to Get a Divorce in California and Do It Successfully

-If you asked ten different divorce lawyers about divorce in California, you would see different styles and different perspectives on the process.
+If you asked ten different divorce lawyers about getting a divorce in California, you would learn about different styles and different perspectives on the subject.

 You have a unique personality.
 Your family and friends also have unique personalities.
 You approach problems differently than your family and friends do.
 Your risk tolerance is likely different.
 Your ability to reason and the things you become emotional about are unique to you.
 There may be similarities between you and others but no person is exactly like you.

 How should you approach your divorce?
 What is the best way to learn about your journey ahead?
 We wrote this incredible guide so we can walk you through every step.
 Reading to learn how to get a divorce?

-What drives the process of divorce in California?
+What is the mental process of getting a divorce in California?

-Much of what drives the process of divorce in California is the following:
+Much of what drives the divorce process in California is the following:

-For these reasons and more, those who finish a divorce in California with a poor impression of the process usually have themselves to blame for some of the dysfunction and results.
+For these reasons and more, those who finish a divorce with a poor impression of the process usually have themselves to blame for some of the dysfunction and results.

 You cannot change the law.
 You cannot change the facts.
 What you can change is your response to each and either the wise or foolish decisions you make in light of both.